CopyPastaOfficial/CopyPasta/README.md

 - share wifi IDs to your computer so you just have to click on copy password and go !
 - scan QR codes and barcodes
 - send text that will directly fill the input field where your cursor is focused on. (like address, password, text, URLs, large serial numbers etc...)
+- you only needs to start CopyPasta once on your desktop, even if you close the browser window CopyPasta can still receive scans and notify you !
+(You still need to restart it after each shutdown of your computer)
+- If you have closed the browser window, you can reopen it by clicking on the shortcut like if you wanted to start copypasta or even just send your things and click on the notification toast ;D

 ## Installation :
 - download "copypasta_installer.exe" from the releases section